2011 United States elections

-The 2011 United States elections were held (for the most part) on Tuesday, November 8.
+Elections were held in the United States on (for the most part) November 8.
 This was an off-year election, in which the only seats up for election in the United States Congress were special elections.
 There were also four gubernatorial races, including a special election in West Virginia.
 There were also state legislative elections in four states and judicial elections in three states; as well as numerous citizen initiatives, mayoral races, and a variety of other local offices on the ballot.

 Federal elections

 Congressional elections

 No regularly scheduled elections for the United States Congress occurred in 2011, and instead only four special elections were held.
 Eventually, there was no net seat changes by the political parties.